teddyjesus/predictingSongGenre/README.md

 https://developer.spotify.com/documentation/web-api/reference/tracks/get-audio-features/

+*PyDotPlus* and *GraphViz* visualize the decision trees.
+GraphViz must be added to the computer's PATH environment variable, or else Python will return the error: "GraphViz's executables not found."

-#### Model
+#### Model 1: Classification Tree

-The baseline classification tree has an accuracy of 58%.
+The baseline tree has an accuracy of 58%.
 Recall from my *notes.ipynb* that a decision tree's prediction accuracy and interpretability are influenced by two factors:
 - adjusting different **stopping criterions**
 - **pruning** (i.e., cost-complexity pruning)